shakthivel10/Functional-Genetic-Algorithm/README.md

 A crossover in the case of the Traveling Salesman problem is performed by creating a new list by choosing either of the parent randomly, with equal probability and taking the first element in the chosen list to add it to our new list.
 We further eliminate duplicates from the list, to generate a new offspring.

-The arguments required for the tspSolver are: the list of points, in any order, a seed to generate random numbers, the number of evolutions to be simulated, and the size of the population.
+The arguments required for the tspSolver are: the list of points, in any order, a seed to generate random numbers, the number of evolutions to be simulated, and the size of the initial population.

 #### Examples